ParaCoToUl/noarr-structures/include/noarr/structures/README.md

   - `wrapper`: a wrapper for a structure, allows dot notation instead of using `operator|` (see `pipes.hpp`)
   - `wrap`: wraps a structure inside a `wrapper`

 - [bag.hpp](bag.hpp): contains the implementation of the `bag` struct.
-It creates a data structure with underlying blob containing values described by the layout of the "bagged" structure.
+It creates a data structure with an underlying blob containing values described by the layout of the "bagged" structure.

-  - `bag`: simple class that contains a wrapped structure and an underlying blob
+  - `bag`: a simple class that contains a wrapped structure and an underlying blob